-- Prevent: preventative and supporting measures to "flatten the curve" by lowering infection rates Detect: detect and understand the magnitude of the infection problem Care: assist with the management of those people in hospital or medical care Support: support those people whose fives are disrupted by COVID-19.
+- Prevent: preventative and supporting measures to "flatten the curve" by lowering infection rates Detect: detect and understand the magnitude of the infection problem Care: assist with the management of those people in hospital or medical care Support: support those people whose lives are disrupted by COVID-19.

-Organized business is assisting with the initial formation of the Fund and thereafter the Board which is being appointed will take full responsibility for the fund and its activities.
+Organized business is assisting with the initial formation of the Fund and thereafter the Board which is being appointed will take full responsibility for the fund and its activities,

-Details on how to donate will be available on the Fund's website presention of an energy
+Details on how to donate will be available on the Fund's website weakers it as weakers and a second se

-Trade with neighbours,
+Trade with neighbours.